-I am an assistant professor in the College of Computing and Informatics (the i School) at Drexel University.
-My current research uses human factors engineering methods and socio-technical systems theory to study the impact of health information technology on clinical workflow and the usability of technology in underserved populations.
-In addition, my experience with ethnographic observations used to identify workflow patterns in medication administration and wrong-site surgery prevention and in the utilization of web based information by patients with diabetes guides the implementation of methods for collecting information needs from patients and clinicians.
+I am an associate professor in the College of Computing and Informatics at Drexel University.
+My current research uses human factors engineering methods and socio-technical systems theory to study the impact of health information technology on clinical workflow and the usability of technology in underserved populations, both in the US and internationally.

 I am affiliated with the Drexel University Institute for Healthcare Informatics – an initiative based at the College of Computing and Informatics, the College of Nursing and Health Professions (CNHP), the School of Public Health (SPH) and the College of Medicine (DUCoM).
 Alumna of Spelman College and Georgia Institute of Technology (electrical engineering) as part of the Dual Degree Engineering program in the Atlanta University Center.
 Career switch to industrial engineering at the University of Wisconsin-Madison, where my passion developed in socio-technical systems and human factors and ergonomics.

 March 17 – 19 – Attended the AAC&U Diversity, Learning, and Student Success conference, Philadelphia, PA

 Mastery Shoemakers High School 7th Annual Career Day

 IEEE Graduate Forum 8th Annual Research Symposium – Participated as research poster judge

 NSF review panel, Arlington, VA

 November 20 – Attended Women’s Entrepreneurship Day as part of the Drexel University School of Public Health group, United Nations (UN), New York, NY